Hand knitting for improvers

 What will we cover?

-- Advanced stitches and their application - you will be taken through a variety of more complex stitches using 5mm needles and basic aran yarn such as shaping, textural stitches, lace knitting, cables/Aran knitting.
+- Advanced stitches and their application - you will be taken through a variety of more complex stitches and, basic Aran yarn such as shaping, textural stitches, lace knitting, cables/Aran knitting.

 - Working in the round with double pointed needles and circular needles